 Jean-Jacques Rojer performed in New York City in 2007 as part of Paquito D’Rivera’s young artist concert organized by the Weill Institute at Carnegie Hall in New York city.
-Later that same year he had the privilege to perform with the Lincoln Center Jazz Orchestra at the “Beyond the Spanish Tinge” concert given by Paquito D’Rivera and Wynton Marsalis.
+He has also had the privilege to perform with the Lincoln Center Jazz Orchestra, led by Wynton Marsalis.

 Rojer grew up in a very musical family on the Caribbean island of Curaçao.
 His father, Robert Rojer, besides being a professor of medicine is also an acclaimed pianist and composer and a direct descendant of Jacobo Palm and Jan Gerard Palm.
 The Palm family has been an integral part of the Curaçao music scene for almost two centuries.
 His uncle, Jacques Rojer, founded the Curaçao Jazz foundation and was also the owner of the first Jazz bar on the island.